This startup almost convinced me to get Botox

 I am.
 I’ve just started using it, thanks to another dermatology startup that prescribes online and delivers.
 Retinol can make you more sensitive to the light, she says.
 “I usually have people reschedule—I think that’s best.”

-We find a time on another day and I am grateful that she was hesitant to treat me.
+We find a time on another day, and I am grateful that she was hesitant to treat me.
 In the end, I do get the laser treatment.
-Julie rubs my face down with gel and affixes goggles to my face, though they don’t block out the light entirely because it pulsates through my face and into the back of my eyes.
-Every times she zaps my face I feel a zing of heat and see rainbow flashes of light.
+Julie rubs my face down with gel and affixes goggles to my face, though they don’t block out the light entirely, because it pulsates through my face and into the back of my eyes.
+Every time she zaps my face I feel a zing of heat and see rainbow flashes of light.
 It is not painful, but my body is shocked by it.
-Heat runs through me and my palms are noticeably sweating.
+Heat runs through me, and my palms are noticeably sweating.
 The whole process probably takes 15 minutes.
 After we finish, Julie reminds me that this one treatment may not be my last.
 It can take a few sessions of light zaps to make those vessels go away.
 I wonder whether this is the gateway to future alterations.

 I think about that slippery slope, the downhill flight that leads to constant body tweaks, and wonder who I am changing for.
 Is it me?
 An empowered woman, who does what she wants with her face?

-Renee Zellweger recently appeared on the cover of New York Magazine, squinting at the camera, crows feet blooming from the corners of her eyes like starbursts.
+Renée Zellweger recently appeared on the cover of New York Magazine, squinting at the camera, crow’s-feet blooming from the corners of her eyes like starbursts.
 She looks like the Zellweger that we’ve always known, but older.
 In the story, she reflects on that 2014 moment where she was torn to shreds for drastically changing her appearance.
 “I like my weird quirkiness, my off-kilter mix of things.
 It enables me to do what I do,” she says.
 “So why was I suddenly trying to fit into some mold that didn’t belong to me?”

 I like my mold.
 Still, I wonder if it couldn’t be just a little bit smoother.